Real-Time Location Tracking for Field Teams

 You also need functions that help a frontline manager coach, intervene, and enforce standards without babysitting the screen all day.

 - Reporting that exposes behavior: Show visit frequency, territory coverage, stop patterns, and consistency across the week.
-You are not collecting reports for decoration.
-You are identifying who runs a disciplined territory and who just talks a good game.

 API access and CRM sync

+If the app does not connect cleanly to your CRM, you’re paying to create another mess.
 Location history, visit records, check-ins, and route activity should flow into account records and pipeline reviews.
-Otherwise managers waste time comparing systems, reps update both badly, and forecast calls still rely on guesswork.
-Integration is not a nice extra.
-It is how field execution shows up in sales management.
+Otherwise managers waste time reconciling data and forecasts rely on guesswork.
+Integration is not optional—it’s how field execution shows up in sales management.

-One practical filter for buyers
+One practical buyer filter

 OnRoute is one example in this category with route planning, live GPS tracking, messaging, check-ins, and reporting in one platform.
-That mix makes sense for outside field operations.
-The brand matters less than the operating standard.
+The exact brand matters less than the operating standard.
+Buy a system that helps managers enforce coverage, improve rep output, and cut wasted hours.

 Buyer filter: If a feature does not help a rep see more accounts, help a manager correct behavior faster, or help leadership cut waste, leave it out of the buying decision.